Today's Biggest Sports Betting Wins & Tax Impact

 Wins are sourced from public reports on Reddit (r/sportsbook, r/sportsbetting), sports media, and sportsbook announcements.
 Tax calculations use our Sports Betting Tax Calculator with current 2026 federal brackets and state-specific rates for all 50 states.

-Source: Redditmoneyline bet on Final Four — $15 turned into $30
+Source: Redditmoneyline bet on Co-Main Event — $10 turned into $60

 Source: X/Twitter2026 OBBBA Impact on These Wins